 Second Step: Determine Assessments

-The next step in "backward design" is to think about how students will demonstrate that they've achieved the learning outcomes.
+The next step in "backwards design" is to think about how students will demonstrate that they've achieved the learning outcomes.
 How will you know whether students have accomplished the desired learning?
 Assignments both help students learn and can be used to assess student learning.
-Keep this in mind as you plan course assignments: is the purpose of the assignment to aid students in achieving the course learning goals, to demonstrate what they have learned, or both?
+Keep this in mind as you plan course assignments: Is the purpose of the assignment to aid students in achieving the course learning goals, to demonstrate what they have learned, or both?
 Align your assignments and assessments with the course learning goals rather than peripheral aspects of the course.
 There will be other considerations in finalizing assessments as well:

 - Consider how different formats (and technologies) of assessment can allow you to assess different learning goals.